 The next lie aimed against the Nazis will probably be that the Nazis are preparing a march on Switzerland to hang all speculators who fled from Germany and betrayed the German nation!

-That is true, Switzerland was their only neighbor they didn't invade.note Although mainly this was because of three rather unrelated reasons: 1) Hitler held the freedom-loving Swiss in contempt, barely worthy of the name "German", 2) Switzerland is NOTORIOUSLY resistant to invasion, and 3) they never got around to it; the Nazi regime fell apart before any plans to do so could be put in action.
+What's hilarious is that this was Metaphorically True - Switzerland was their only neighbor they didn't invade.
+Although, this was mainly because of three rather unrelated reasons: 1) Hitler held the freedom-loving Swiss in contempt, barely worthy of the name "German"; 2) Switzerland is notoriously resistant to invasion; and 3) what with the Allied Forces vehemently objecting to the invasions of all their other neighbors, they simply never got around to it before the Nazi regime was toppled.

 On The Other Wiki, it's been a Running Gag almost since day one that "There Is No Cabal".
 Generally, the people saying that are presumed to be part of the non-existent Cabal that they're denying the existence of.